plsuwu/plsuwu/src/docs/writeups/cozyhosting.md

 👻 A very simple HTB seasonal.
 </aside>

-## Reconnaissance
+## Recon

-We can run `rustscan` to enumerate open ports.
-Here, we return hits for `80` (`http`) and `22ssh`), which is fairly run-of-the-mill for a server hosting some kind of webapp.
+Using `rustscan`, we can perform a very quick port scan to pick up any open ports (which we can pass on to `nmap` for further evaluation if need be).
+The scan returns open ports on `80` and `22` (HTTP & SSH), which is a pretty standard setup for a server hosting some kind of webapp.

 ### HTTP service

-A quick look over the HTTP service on port 80, we see it responds with a `Whitelabel Error Page` when encountering any non-2xx status code.
+A quick look over the HTTP service on port 80, we see it responds with a `Whitelabel Error Page` when a request yields an error status code.

 ![whitelabel_error.png](/img/cozyhosting_img/whitelabel_error.png)